chronologos/tiger-compiler/CA_IS/README.md

+## Run Chapter 9
+Main.compile "dir/to/file"

 # Intermediate Representation and Frame Analysis
 Run with:
     Main.IR "filename"
 ## Debugging things
 - We changed temp.sml so that we can have named registers which are guaranteed to be "unique".
 - We also added named labels which are guaranteed to be "unique".
 - We added an extra parameter to seq() function for debugging purposes.

 ## Future TODO
 - bounds checking [done]